kammitama5/kammitama5.github.io/_posts/2018-5-5-Saturday-May-5th.md

   I was able to complete that today, but I found the list of Rust's Compiler Errors [here](https://doc.rust-lang.org/error-index.html).
 So I'll be reading that until the wee hours of the morning.
+- It may also be a good idea to go through some of the generated errors and try to fix them, to understand why they occur and how to familiarize myself with resolving them.
+Probably this week.
 - The Rust community is pretty great.
 I've interacted with them before.
 No complaints.

 ## Oh